kev231998/probemon/README.md

 * -m/--min allows specifying the minimum of probe requests that are needed to be displayed on the chart.
 * -r/--rssi allows filtering probe request based their RSSI value
 * -s/--start allows to specify a date (%Y-%m-%d) or a timestamp (without seconds) (%Y-%m-%dT%H:%M) where to begin to draw the chart

+* --pcap allows to get the same plot but using a pcap file instead of the gathered probe request in the db

 ![Image of chart plotted with plot.py](example.png) When displayed by the script, one can hover the mouse on the plot to get the mac address, and the timestamp.